catherinepope/papermod/content/workshops/resources/narrative-cv-example-arts-humanities.md

 </details>

 Young asylum seekers and refugees attending a local support center experienced trauma, cultural dislocation, and limited opportunities for creative expression in their new environment.
 Traditional verbal therapies often felt culturally inappropriate or linguistically inaccessible.
 The support center wanted to offer alternative forms of expression and connection.
 I wanted to create a safe creative space that didn't require high levels of English proficiency and respected participants' autonomy about what they chose to share.
 I developed and delivered a 10-week non-verbal devising project with eight young people (aged 16-21) from six different countries.
 We used movement, image-making, and soundscaping to explore themes the participants chose: home, journey, and hope.
-Rather than performing for an external audience, we created a video document that participants controlled—they decided what was recorded and who could view it.
+Rather than performing for an external audience, we created a video document that participants controlled — they decided what was recorded and who could view it.
 The support center staff reported that participants showed "increased confidence" and several continued engaging with other center activities.
 Two participants requested the video to share with family members, using it to communicate experiences they found difficult to verbalise.

 <details class="ocar-breakdown">